-Should you go with a traditional phone system or voice over Internet protocol (VoIP)?
-What does VoIP mean in this context, anyway?
-Should you buy hardware to manage multiple phone lines, or one of the growing number of software solutions?
-Do you need to support both onsite and offsite employees?
+If your nonprofit or library is considering a new phone system, should you go with traditional service or Voice over IP (VoIP)?
+Should you buy hardware to manage multiple phone lines, or one of the growing number of software-based solutions?

 Getting Connected: Phone Lines

-- Manage phone traffic so multiple people can use the same set of phone lines — for example, if a 10-person organization has five phone lines, the PBX plays "traffic cop" so each person (up to five at a time) can get phone calls.
+- Manage phone traffic so multiple people can use the same set of phone lines — for example, if a 10-person organization has five phone lines, the PBX plays "traffic cop" so each person (up to 5 at a time) can get phone calls.

-Smaller organizations have four primary choices in PBXs.
+Smaller organizations have three primary choices in PBXs.
 First, you could buy a small phone system with the equivalent of a PBX built in.
-For example, some cordless systems — like the Panasonic KX-TG450 — have a base station with inputs for up to four different lines that can be routed to remote units around the organization.
-This type of phone/PBX combination starts at about $300, plus about $80 per handset.
+For example, some cordless systems — like the Panasonic KX-TG4500B — have a base station with inputs for up to four different lines that can be routed to remote units around the organization.
+This type of phone/PBX combination starts around $200 or $300, plus about $80 per handset.
 These low-end models often require POTS lines.
-More complex and expensive models like those offered by BizFon can handle eight-to-12 users, but cost more.
-These phone/ PBX combos are better-suited to smaller organizations, as the phones offer limited range and can only expand to a certain, finite point
+More complex and expensive models like those offered by BizFon can handle 8 to 12 users, but cost more.
+This solution is better suited to smaller organizations, as the phones can only expand to a certain point.

 A Phone for Every Desk